Beginner's Guide to Buffing and Polishing Stainless Steel

 Now the question arises, how to clean stainless steel and what to use while cleaning?

 The answer is you can use any mild detergent and clean it with a soft clean sponge or cloth and pat it dry completely.
 Then, fix any damaged and rough areas, if any using a grinder, and make it smooth.
-Again, clean and dry.

-Step 2: Buff the Stainless Steel
+Step 2: Buffing Stainless Steel

 Buffing is necessary if you want a smooth and glossy look without having any scratches.
-But as I said earlier, looks are everything people buy.
+But as we said earlier, looks are everything people buy.
 Buffing gives you that.
 For instance, you have a damaged surface, and you only polish it.
 You get that shiny look but with scratches; imagine that!

 How to Buff Stainless Steel?